 With 10 million lines of code, the active management of testing was critical to keep the project on track.
 Business users were needed to ultimately accept the new systems.
 Guaranteeing functional validation of the programs prior to burdening the business with testing was an important prerequisite for the resource planning of the bank.

 “TestMatch offers automated recording and replay of complete scenarios or individual sessions and it can be used for both functional testing and stress testing.
 The product goes as far as providing detailed analysis of response times and throughput, and also contains helpful utilities to detect performance problems.
-It produces test scenario coverage statistics and the pass rate of replayed scenarios.” - Louis Heymans, CEO of Anubex
+It produces test scenario coverage statistics and the pass rate of replayed scenarios.” - Louis Heymans, Managing Director, Astadia

 The main benefit of SGBT migration project was moving core business applications to a scalable, open environment.
 Moreover, by using TestMatch to automatically compare the functioning and performance of the converted applications with the previous systems, the SGBT team not only saved several hundreds of man-days in testing but also improved the quality of the test itself.

-Other benfits of the methodology and the migration and testing tools used in the project include:
+Other benefits of the methodology and the migration and testing tools used in the project include: